 Stop Bill C-18

 Bill C-18, the “Agricultural Growth Act” omnibus bill, amending several federal agricultural laws, was introduced in Parliament on December 9, 2013.
-The Bill passed Second Reading in the House of Commons on June 17, 2014.
-The Agriculture Committee began its study of the Bill on October 7, 2014.
-If passed, it will give multi-national agri-business much more money, power and control while increasing farmers’ costs and reducing farmers’ autonomy and Canadian sovereignty.
-The NFU presented before the Committee on October 9 (read the official transcript) and also submitted a brief.
+The Bill, which became law on February 25, 2015, gives multi-national agri-business much more money, power and control while increasing farmers’ costs and reducing farmers’ autonomy and Canadian sovereignty.
+The NFU presented before the House of Commons Agriculture Committee on October 9, 2014 (read the official transcript) and also submitted a brief.
+The NFU also presented before the Senate Agriculture and Forestry Committee on February 3, 2015 (read the official transcript and brief).

-The following information about Bill C-18 and its implications, as well as about the NFU's proposed Farmers Seed Act can be used as a Toolkit to help you organize opposition to the Bill.
+The following information about Bill C-18 and its implications, as well as about the NFU's proposed Farmers Seed Act was prepared as a Toolkit to help organize opposition to the Bill.

 Read the NFU's Backgrounder: "Bill C-18: A Corporate Agri-business Promotion Act"